DMould123/Prem--Player-Dashboard/README.md

 Step 3: Explore the dashboard

+Use the sidebar to filter by team and/or position

-Select a player from the dropdown
+Select a player from the dropdown to view their stats

-View player statistics in the main panel
+Enable "Player Comparison" mode to compare two players side-by-side

-Analyze the Goals vs Assists chart
+Analyze the Goals vs Assists chart and per-game statistics

 Switch players to compare performance